Direct Loans for New Undergraduate Students

 Federal Direct Loans are made directly from the U.S. Federal government to students through the Federal Direct Loan Program.
 There are two types of Direct Loans are Subsidized Loans and Unsubsidized Loans.

-These loans are based on demonstrated need determined by the Office of Student Financial Services.
+These loans are based on demonstrated need determined by the Office of Financial Aid.
 The government pays the interest on federally Subsidized loans during the student's full-time enrollment and in authorized deferment periods.

 The student is responsible for all the interest that accrues on this loan, including interest that accrues while in school.
 Interest also accumulates during deferment and the grace period.
 Once the student enters repayment the interest becomes part of the loan principal in a process called capitalization.

 Students without full eligibility for the Federal Subsidized Loan are eligible for this loan program.

 |Maximum Loan Amount|

 |First Year: $5,500 maximum of which up to $3,500 can be in the form of Subsidzed loan funds.|

 |Second Year: $6,500 maximum of which up to $4,500 can be in the form of Subsidzed loan funds.|